iszczesniak/cpp/templates/pl.md

 {% include_relative print3.cc %}
 {% endhighlight %}

-This is an example of a recursive function template.
+Przykład niżej ilustruje rekurencyjny szablon funkcji.
+Rekurencja

 The recursion is terminated by the function specialization for `N = 0`.
 There is no *partial specialization* of function templates, only the *full specialization*, which means that we also have to specialize the terminating function for the type, i.e., `int`.

 {% highlight c++ %}
 {% include_relative print4.cc %}